seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMBackend.rst

 * :doc:`TableGen/index` --- a document that describes the TableGen
-  (``tblgen``) application that manages domain-specific information to support LLVM code generation.
+  (``tblgen``) application that manages domain-specific information to support LLVM37 code generation.
 TableGen processes input from a target description file (``.td`` suffix) and generates C++ code that can be used for code generation.

-* :doc:`WritingAnLLVMPass` --- The assembly printer is a ``FunctionPass``, as are several ``SelectionDAG`` processing steps.
+* :doc:`WritingAnLLVM37Pass` --- The assembly printer is a ``FunctionPass``, as are several ``SelectionDAG`` processing steps.

 To follow the SPARC examples in this document, have a copy of `The SPARC